zelirio/LSINF2345_20-21_Project/README.md

 - *Implement and deploy the gossip-based Peer Sampling (PS) service;*
 - *Analyze and report the convergence behavior of this service.*

+# :warning: Our results discussion about the code are at the end of this README file.

 ## :loudspeaker: Context

 The PS service is a decentralized gossip-based algorithm.
 In a nutshell, this service delivers an unbiased-random subset of peers from the whole network, nodes might gossip with.
 This is done via periodic exchanges of neighboring peers between two nodes.